Antisemitism in the United States: 2005 survey

-After 2005
+Other surveys

+A 2004 poll conducted by Gallup concluded that Americans were more concerned about antisemitism at that time than they were twenty years before, and that American Jews are much more likely to have experienced and report mistreatment as a result of being Jewish than other groups.
+In 2013, or almost a decade later, the Anti-Defamation League (ADL) reported a multi-year slide in antisemitism, including a 19% decline in 2013.

 In 2007 an ABC News report recounted that past ABC polls across several years have tended to find that about 6% of Americans self-report prejudice against Jews as compared to about 25% being against Arab Americans and about 10% against Hispanic Americans.
 The report also remarked that a full 34% of Americans reported having "some racist feelings" in general as a self-description.

 A 2009 study which was titled "Modern Anti-Semitism and Anti-Israeli Attitudes", published in the Journal of Personality and Social Psychology in 2009, tested a new theoretical model of antisemitism among Americans in the Greater New York area with three experiments.
 The research team's theoretical model proposed that mortality salience (reminding people that they will someday die) increases antisemitism and that antisemitism is often expressed as anti-Israel attitudes.
 The first experiment showed that mortality salience led to higher levels of antisemitism and lower levels of support for Israel.
 The study's methodology was designed to tease out antisemitic attitudes that are concealed by polite people.
 The second experiment showed that mortality salience caused people to perceive Israel as very important, but did not cause them to perceive any other country this way.
 The third experiment showed that mortality salience led to a desire to punish Israel for human rights violations but not to a desire to punish Russia or India for identical human rights violations.
 According to the researchers, their results "suggest that Jews constitute a unique cultural threat to many people's worldviews, that antisemitism causes hostility to Israel, and that hostility to Israel may feed back to increase antisemitism."
 Furthermore, "those claiming that there is no connection between antisemitism and hostility toward Israel are wrong."